RasmusRummel/ckeditor5-syntaxer/README.md

-Full ckeditor5-syntaxer official documentation here : [CKPopover - a CKEditor 5 plugin](https://topiqs.online/1122).
+Full ckeditor5-syntaxer official documentation here : [CKSyntaxer - a CKEditor 5 plugin](https://topiqs.online/1122).
 <br />The full documentation also contains step-by-step creation of the editor.
 <br />Below is a short usage documentation.